 Unlike ‘Clara,’ our other cylindrical selection, ‘Snowy’ is open-pollinated so you can save seeds for future plantings.

-‘Snowy’ bears snow-colored eggplant that reach a hearty 8-10 inches long and have a delicate, sweet, and mild flavor with no bitter undertones.
+‘Snowy’ bears snow-colored eggplant that reach a hearty eight to 10 inches long and have a delicate, sweet, and mild flavor with no bitter undertones.

 Fruits hold up well during cooking, thanks to their medium-to-thick skins and firm texture.

-Seeds for ‘Snowy’ are available in packets of 30 from Seedz via Amazon.
+Seeds for ‘Snowy’ are available in a variety of package sizes from True Leaf Market.